grafana/mimir/docs/internal/how-to-update-the-build-image.md

 5. Replace the image tag in Makefile (variable `LATEST_BUILD_IMAGE_TAG`).
 6. Open a PR and make sure the CI with the new build image passes

-The automatic procedure is:
+The automatic procedure is as follows:
 1. Update `mimir-build-image/Dockerfile` and create a pull request.
-2. Request a maintainer to trigger the build of mimir-build-image by commenting "/build-mimir-image" on the pull request.
-3. Wait for CI to add an additional commit to your pull request, updating `LATEST_BUILD_IMAGE_TAG`.
+2. When the PR is changed to ready to review, wait for CI to add an additional commit to your pull request, which updates `LATEST_BUILD_IMAGE_TAG` in the Makefile.
-4. Merge the pull request.
+3. Merge the pull request.